freedomofpress/securedrop-protocol/README.md

 ```
 for i in $(seq 0 9); do python3 journalist.py -j $i -a upload_keys; done;
 ```

-_Following CLI refactoring instructions need a refactor as well_

 ### Source
 #### Help